Inspire Education's news

 The 10 Most Common Questions of Cert IV TAE Students Answered

-FAQs from Cert IV TAE Students
+FAQs from Cert IV TAE Students (UPDATED FOR 2019)

 Will the Certificate IV in Training and Assessment help me find a job?
 How long will it take?
 And how do I get started?

-These are some of the questions that our trainers get asked almost everyday about the latest Certificate IV in Training and Assessment.
+These are some of the questions that our trainers get asked almost every day about the latest Certificate IV in Training and Assessment.
 You probably have similar concerns if you’re thinking of taking up this qualification or are already studying it today.

 To save you time and give you enough peace of mind to finish your course, we’ve compiled the answers to the most common questions Cert IV TAE students ask.
-Hopefully, these will help you understand your qualification better and make it more manageable.
+Hopefully, this will help you understand your qualification better and make it more manageable.

 Let’s start with why many Australians take up the course in the first place.

 1. Will the Cert IV TAE lead me to a job?